WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

 = 2.18.0 =
+* Added: Revised refresh process to be more permissible of failures that are not expired refresh token related.
+Thanks JoeyYax.
 * Updated: "Connect now" screen UI.
 * Updated: details and visuals for the embed block.
 * Updated: small visuals for WP 7.0.